dribnet/purvs/README.md

 ## PS1 MDDN 342 2017

 Basic sketch of Jules (from Pulp Fiction).
+The face has no features other than its shape and hair.
+I think this is an interesting (perhaps contrived) style; currently the sketch attempts to illicit facial recognition with the minimal detail possible.
+An interesting test of this will be to differentiate similar faces.

 His facial hair is generated relative to a few scalar parameters and a small number of manually determined points.
-These are the four corners of his head and the elevated sections of the handlebar.
-The sideburns are generated entirely from these and two length parameters.
+The only hard-coded points are seven corners of the face, the position of the hair, and the elevated sections of the moustache.